The Ding-Frenkel Isomorphism Theorem for two-parameter quantum affine algebra

 \section{Abstract}

 --- From the theory of finite-dimensional weight modules, we get the basic braided $R$-matrix $\widehat R$ of $U_{r, s}(\mathfrak{so}_{2n+1})$.
 For its FRT presentation $U(\widehat R)$, we achieve two word-formation methods of quantum Lyndon bases (whose bracketing rules are regulated by the $RLL$-formalism) and elucidate their distribution rule within the triangular $L$-matrix.
 Consequently, we contribute an algebraic proof for establishing an isomorphism between the Drinfeld-Jimbo presentation and the FRT presentation.
-The essential distinction caused by the ``{\it type $D$ phenomenon}"---prevalent in the realm of two-parameter quantum affine algebras---from its one-parameter counterpart, has been figured out via a representation-theoretic perspective.
 In the affine setting, we first derive two spectral parameter-dependent $R$-matrices through the Yang-Baxterization.
-Next, we select the only one that satisfies the intertwining property with respect to the evaluation representation.
+Next, we select the only one that satisfies the intertwining property with respect to the minimal affinization.
 Accordingly, we obtain the $RLL$ realization of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$ through the Gauss decompositions of the generating matrices.
 Finally, we contribute an algebraic proof to the Ding-Frenkel Isomorphism Theorem between the Drinfeld realization and the $RLL$ realization.